trisdauvergne/ui-reminders-client/README.md

 - I intentionally kept styling quite minal, but took inspiration from classic textbooks which display textual information clearly
 - I installed [sass](https://sass-lang.com/) as this would allow me to use variables for consistency such as spacing and fonts

+#### Socket.IO

+- Realised that it would be more challenging for the socket io event to be broadcast in one component but listened for in another component without glitches

 ## Challenges

 - I tried to avoid using type 'any', however have used it twice in the app - both in the state management when trying to assign a type to the payload which would change the state